Lymphoma Treatments

 The side effects and possible complications of immunochemotherapy include:

-• Nausea and vomiting: Often caused by chemotherapeutic agents.
+• Nausea and vomiting: Often caused by chemotherapy agents.

-• Hair loss: A common side effect of many chemotherapy regimens.
+• Hair loss: A common side effect of many chemotherapy.

 • Infections: The treatment can weaken the immune system, increasing the risk of infections.